 In addition, the Friends of Jerusalem Mill has canceled the April 5th Easter Egg Roll, and has postponed the May 2nd Spring Dinner to an undetermined date in the Fall.

 Honoring our past for our future

 From 18th and 19th century living history to outdoor concerts of traditional music, historic Jerusalem Mill Village offers a fascinating look at the past in fun ways.
-Find the details on our Events page see our newsletters to learn the latest news.
+Find the details on our Events page and see our newsletters to learn the latest news.